Disposal guide

 Most county HHW programs accept sharps containers

 Most U.S. county HHW programs accept sealed sharps containers as part of their universal-waste intake.
 Free for residents.
-Check your county's HHW page for specific instructions — some require pre-bagging in two plastic bags before HHW intake.
+Check your county's HHW page for specific instructions.
+Some require pre-bagging in two plastic bags before intake.

 State-specific programs

-California, Washington, New Jersey, and a handful of other states fund free sharps disposal as a public- health initiative.
-These programs usually combine free containers + free mail-back kits + free pharmacy drop-off.
+California, Washington, New Jersey, and a handful of other states fund free sharps disposal as a public-health initiative.
+These programs usually combine free containers, free mail-back kits, and free pharmacy drop-off.
 Check your state health department's website.

 Step-by-step

 2. 2.
 Drop sharps in immediately.
-Don't recap needles (recapping is the #1 cause of accidental needle sticks per CDC).
+Do not recap needles.
+Per the CDC, recapping is the #1 cause of accidental needle sticks.

 3. 3.
 Fill to the 3/4 line, then stop.
 Overfilling makes the container hard to close safely.

 4. 4.
 Seal the lid permanently.
 Most containers have a click-to-lock final seal.
-Once sealed, label "BIOHAZARD — SHARPS" with a permanent marker.
+Once sealed, label it "BIOHAZARD, SHARPS" with a permanent marker.

 6. 6.
 Look up your local option.
-ClearPath /check with your ZIP for verified sites + hours.
+Try /check with your ZIP for the verified sites and their hours.

 Frequently asked